Softly broken ${\cal N}=2$ SQCD: mass spectra in vacua with unbroken $Z_{2N_c-N_F}$ symmetry: Conclusions

 The material of this section 2.1 served then as a basis for similar regimes in sections 3,\,6,\,7, and 8.

 The mass parameter $\mx$ was increased then in two different stages\,:\, 1) $\langle\Lambda^{SU(\nd-{\rm n}_1)}_{{\cal N}=2\,\,SYM}\rangle\ll\mx\ll m$ in section 2.3\,;\,\,2) $m\ll\mx\ll\lm$ in section 2.4, and changes in the mass spectra were described.
 In all those cases when the corresponding ${\cal N}=1$ SQCD lower energy theories were weakly coupled, we needed no additional dynamical assumptions.
 And only in those few cases in section 2.4, when the corresponding ${\cal N}=1$ SQCD theories were in the strongly coupled conformal regime at $3N_c/2<N_F<2N_c$, we used additionally the assumption of the dynamical scenario introduced in \cite{ch3}.
-In essence, this assumption from \cite{ch3} looks here as follows\,: {\it no additional parametrically light composite solitons are formed in this ${\cal N}=1$ SQCD without decoupled colored adjoint scalars $X^{\rm adj}$ at those even lower scales where this ${\cal N}=1$ conformal regime is broken by nonzero particle masses} (see also the footnote \ref{(f3)}).
+In essence, this assumption from \cite{ch3} looks here as follows\,: {\it no additional parametrically light composite solitons are formed in this ${\cal N}=1\,\, SU(\nd)$ SQCD without decoupled colored adjoint scalars $X^{\rm adj}_{SU(\nd)}$ at those even lower scales where this ${\cal N}=1$ conformal regime is broken by nonzero particle masses} (see also the footnote \ref{(f3)}).
 As was shown in \cite{ch3,ch5,ch6}, this dynamical scenario does not contradict to any proven properties of ${\cal N}=1$ SQCD, satisfies all those checks of Seiberg's duality hypothesis for ${\cal N}=1$ SQCD which were used in \cite{S2}, and allows to calculate the corresponding mass spectra.

 Many other vacua with the broken or unbroken flavor symmetry and at different hierarchies between the Lagrangian parameters $m,\, \mx,\, \lm$ were considered in sections 3-8 and corresponding mass spectra were calculated within the above described framework.
-Besides, calculations of power corrections to the leading terms of the low energy quark and dyon condensates in a number of vacua are presented in two important Appendices.
-The results agree with also presented in these Appendices {\it independent} calculations of these condensates using roots of the Seiberg-Witten spectral curve.
-These agreements serve as {\it the independent numerous checks} of a self-consistency of the whole approach.
+Besides, calculations of power corrections to the leading terms of the low energy condensates of original quarks $Q,\,{\ov Q}$ and dyons in a number of vacua are presented in two important Appendices.
+The results agree with also presented in these Appendices {\it independent} calculations of these quark and dyon condensates using roots of the Seiberg-Witten spectral curve.
+And because these last calculations with roots are valid {\it only for BPS particles}, these agreements serve as an independent confirmation of the main assumption "A" from Introduction about BPS properties of original quarks and as numerous checks of a self-consistency of the whole approach.